Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ## Credits

+### Media:

-* All images used for the game were found and taken via https://images.google.co.uk/
+* All images used were taken from [google images](https://www.google.com/imghp?hl=en)

+### Acknowledgements:

+* Rohit Sharma (mentor support) - Provided me with help on how to structure the site and what should be the main focuses of the project

+* Matt Rudge - Template for Gitpod.io

+* Full Stack Developers WhatsApp group (members of the codeinstitute slack community) - for taking the time to test the website aswell as providing help when needed with issues

+* I had used the [Code institute sample read me template](https://github.com/Code-Institute-Solutions/SampleREADME) to structure my own readme

 * Slack provided me with a lot of help and information when needed

-* The w3school sight (https://www.w3schools.com/js/DEFAULT.asp) provided me with a lot of help and understanding with javascript when I had some uncertainty to it
+* The [w3schools](https://www.w3schools.com/js/DEFAULT.asp) provided me with a lot of help and understanding with javascript when I had some uncertainty to it

-* Although tutor support werent able to resolve my issue that I had with responsiveness due to  me being unavailable when they had contacted me, I was able to resolve the issue myself but they were very friendly and supoortive with troubleshooting
+* Although CI tutor support werent able to resolve my issue that I had with responsiveness due to me being unavailable when they had contacted me, I was able to resolve the issue myself but they were very friendly and supoortive with troubleshooting

+### Content:

+Code & Content (not already attributed): Adil Khair

+### Inspiration:

 * Youtube provided me with alot of understanding and help on how to build my game and how to function it with javascript to recieve a better understanding on how to build a memory game as I found these videos very useful, (https://www.youtube.com/watch?v=bbb9dZotsOc) (https://www.youtube.com/watch?v=ZniVgo8U7ek)